Eschatologue/CM_wiki/docs/lore/antares/nation/london.md

 ### Rising Tensions with the Elves

 *"We granted them shelter, and they repaid us with steel.
 We should have rid them out while we had the chance."*
-— High Lord Nithenoel Vanhatalo, last ruler of the Tähdenvalta Empire
+— **High Lord Nithenoel Vanhatalo**, last ruler of the Tähdenvalta Empire
 { .quote }

 At first, the elves welcomed the Londoners, offering them land and protection.
 Yet what began as an act of benevolence soon soured into resentment.
 Cities rose where forests once stood.
 Machines churned where rivers once flowed.
 The British expanded ceaselessly, unconcerned with the sacred lands they claimed.